-- (a) Subject to clauses 18.3(b) and 18.4: - (a) an employee, other than a continuous shift worker, is to be paid for overtime at the rate of time and one-half for the first 3 hours on any one day and double time thereafter.
+(a) Subject to clauses 18.3(b) and 18.4:

-- (b) all continuous shift workers are to be paid for overtime at the rate of double time. - (b) All authorised overtime worked on a public holiday shall be paid for at the rate prescribed in clause 23.1. - (c) All calculations for overtime payments made in accordance with clauses 18.3(a) and (b) shall be made on an employee's base rate of pay.
+- (i) an employee, other than a continuous shift worker, is to be paid for overtime at the rate of time and one-half for the first 3 hours on any one day and double time thereafter, except for Sunday which is double time. - (ii) all continuous shift workers are to be paid for overtime at the rate of double time. - (b) All authorised overtime worked on a public holiday shall be paid for at the rate prescribed in clause 23. - (c) All calculations for overtime payments made in accordance with clauses 18.3(a) and (b) shall be made on an employee's base rate of pay.